danwing/referee/draft-wing-settle-referee.md

 an already-known referee -- akin to {{?DNR=RFC9463}}.

 If the client only knows of one referee, this problem never occurs.

+## Redundant Referees on one Local Domain

+This draft only discusses a single Referee on each Local Domain.
+Multiple Referees may well be desirable for redundancy but are out of scope of this draft.

 ## Unique Names